Antonio_Diaz via Getty Images

 Proper technique is vital when doing a glute bridge.
 Marcel walks us through how to perform a glute bridge with good form:

-Lie on your back.
-Place your arms next to your body.
-Bend your knees and place your feet flat on the ground, about 6 inches apart and 1 foot away from your glutes.
+Lie on your back with your arms next to your body.
+Bend your knees and place your feet flat on the ground, about 6 inches apart and 1 foot away (or as close as you can get) from your glutes.

 Squeeze your glutes and engage your core.
-Lift your hips up into a straight diagonal line from your shoulders to your knees.
+Lift your hips up into a straight diagonal line from your shoulders to your knees, keeping hips level.

 Hold at the top of the bridge for a breath.
 Slowly return to the starting position.

-How Long Should You Hold a Glute Bridge for?
+How Long Should You Hold a Glute Bridge?

-It depends.
-The ideal sets and reps vary based on your goals, your personal health history, and your experience level with core and glute exercises, Wittman says
+If you are opting for reps, the ideal sets and reps vary based on your goals, your personal health history, and your experience level with core and glute exercises, Wittman says.

-As a foundation, Marcel says that most active individuals can safely aim for three sets of 15 to 20 reps using just their body weight.
-(More on adding weights later.)
+As a foundation, Marcel says that most active individuals can safely aim for three sets of 15 to 20 reps using just their body weight, holding at the top of the bridge for 3 to 5 seconds each rep. (More on adding weights later.)

 Can I Do Glute Bridges at Home Without Equipment?